Guinea-Bissau: Politics

 Guinea-Bissau is a republic.
 In the past, the government had been highly centralized.
 Multi-party governance was not established until mid-1991.
-The president is the head of state and the prime minister is the head of government.
+The president is the head of state and the prime minister is the head of government under the country's semi-presidential system.
 From independence in 1974, until Jose Mario Vaz ended his five-year term as president on 24 June 2019, no president successfully served a full five-year term.

 At the legislative level, a unicameral Assembleia Nacional Popular (National People's Assembly) is made up of 100 members.
 They are popularly elected from multi-member constituencies to serve a four-year term.
 The judicial system is headed by a Tribunal Supremo da Justiça (Supreme Court), made up of nine justices appointed by the president; they serve at the pleasure of the president.

 The two main political parties are the PAIGC (African Party for the Independence of Guinea and Cape Verde) and the PRS (Party for Social Renewal).
 There are more than 20 minor parties.
+Following a contested first round in the 2025 presidential election, the Army of Guinea-Bissau, led by the Brigadier General Dinis Incanha, organized a coup and took over the Guinean government on November 26th 2025.
+Since November 27, 2025, General Horta Inta-A Na Man has been serving as the Transitional President and as Chief of the High Command, which is the person leading the High Military Command for the Restoration of National Security and Public Order.